Side Image Side Image

 Only one entry may be submitted on a nomination form and each entry can only be entered for a single category.
 BBC World News reserves the right to change the category in the event that an entry has been placed in a category which is considered by BBC World News to be unsuitable.

-Nominations must be received no later than midnight (GMT) 22nd May 2009.
+Nominations must be received no later than the announced date.
 All nominations received thereafter will be invalid.

 No supplementary information will be considered after receipt of the nomination.